opendocsg/slw-judgments-backfill/2014_SGCA_35/report.md

 induced frustration and the reasonableness of the parties’ conduct in relation to the BCA Stockpile, which mainly arose only after the operative date of frustration.
 Nevertheless, we will examine this issue briefly for the sake of completeness.

 85     In our view, SK has not discharged the burden of showing that ACS acted unreasonably; and neither has ACS shown that SK acted unreasonably.
-In the circumstances, it seemed to us that neither party had proved its case on this particular issue ( _cf_ the concept of “not proved” in s 3 of the Evidence Act as well as the observations of this court in _Loo Chay Sit v Estate of Loo Chay Loo, deceased_ [2010] 1 SLR 286 at [16]–[23]).
+In the circumstances, it seemed to us that neither party had proved its case on this particular issue ( _cf_ the concept of “not proved” in s 3 of the Evidence Act as well as the observations of this court in _Loo Chay Sit v Estate of Loo Chay Loo, deceased_ <span class="citation">[2010] 1 SLR 286</span> at [16]–[23]).

 86     As noted above at [6], although the BCA did release sand from the BCA Stockpile, only main contractors with ongoing projects then were entitled to draw down sand from the BCA Stockpile.
 RMC suppliers were not entitled to draw down sand from the stockpile.
 Hence, ACS could not obtain sand from the BCA Stockpile directly, and had to rely on SK to apply to BCA for drawing down sand from the stockpile, and then deliver the sand to ACS.
 According to SK, from February to May 2007, it obtained the BCA’s approval for the release of about 7,980 tonnes of sand, out of which about 3,824 tonnes were delivered to ACS.